divinerites/plausible-hugo/README.md

 ## 10 - Check variables & module versions

-We perform an automatic check for the right ory mandatvariables fitting the right version.
+We perform an automatic check if the right mandatory variables are fitting the right version.

 If we found a problem, we abort your build with a clear message.

-So it helps you updating your `config.toml` in case we introduced some breaking changes in variables names between versions (it is rare, but it happened already).
+So it helps you updating your `config.toml` in case we introduced some breaking changes in variables names between versions. *It is rare, but it happened already*.

 ## Credits